 #4 The very soft teat

 Some teats are made of very soft material.
-The teat in the following picture is made of latex and has a slanted nipple tip.
+The teats in the following pictures are made of latex and have a slanted nipple tip.
 The softness of this type of teat has proved popular with premature babies or babies with neurological issues who are having difficulties with a regular teat.
 However if the teat is so soft that it collapses in baby’s mouth when they feed, this can create a very closed, clenched mouth position which is not desirable for breastfeeding.
 Slanted or “orthodontic” bottle nipples may cause a baby to retract and hump the back of his tongue during bottle feeding which if repeated at the breast will compress the mother’s nipple 1.
 A mother’s nipple should not be compressed or distorted during a feed—this indicates the nipple has been rubbing in baby’s mouth causing pain, soreness or vasospasm.

 Latex is an allergenic material and some babies could be allergic to latex 2.

 If a teat is sculptured on two opposite sides it will create a slightly flattened, angular teat.
 Depending how deeply a baby can take the teat in their mouth the flattened shape may prove difficult for baby to get a good seal with his lips and the edges of the sculptured areas could contribute to lip blisters.
 However if the silicone material is soft and the sides are not too steeply graded with a medium wide base, this style may suit some babies.

 #6 The medium based teat with a medium height nipple

 In theory the medium based teat with a short to medium height nipple is a shape thought to work well for a breastfed baby.
 Success will vary depending on the softness of the material used for the teat (not too firm, not too soft), the gradient between nipple and base, and the size of your baby’s mouth.